 This Exploratory Topic seeks to support entrepreneurial energy discoveries, by identifying and supporting disruptive concepts in energy-related technologies within small businesses and collaborations with universities and national labs.
 These projects have the potential for large-scale impact, and if successful could create new paradigms in energy technology with the potential to achieve significant reductions in U.S. energy consumption, energy-related imports, or energy-related emissions.

-Two cohorts of selections were awarded for a range of technologies across ARPA-E’s mission spaces through this Exploratory Topic.
+Three cohorts of selections were awarded for a range of technologies across ARPA-E’s mission spaces through this Exploratory Topic.

 Potential topics of focus through the first cohort of project selections included: